 A yield curve plots the rates of bonds of the same quality, but different maturities.
 It steepens when yields on shorter- maturity notes fall, those on longer-dated bonds rise, or both happen simultaneously.
 The gap typically narrows when investors anticipate a slower recovery as they demand less compensation in anticipation of limited inflation.

-Goldman Sachs Group Inc. (GS) Chief Executive Officer Lloyd Blankfein is among executives scheduled to make their case at the White House regarding a solution to the fiscal cliff.
+Goldman Sachs Group Inc. (GS:US) Chief Executive Officer Lloyd Blankfein is among executives scheduled to make their case at the White House regarding a solution to the fiscal cliff.
 Congress and the President are negotiating on ways to avoid the $607 billion in tax increases and spending cuts scheduled to begin in January.